1. Commercial Mortgage Interest is Tax Deductible

 Keep in mind, not all of these expenses are eligible for everyone.
 In the case of condo fees, for example, an investor must live on the property or use it for work.
 Management expenses are also limited to a select few.
 Tax benefits from renovations are only gained as the improvements depreciate.

 With the right advisement, investors can also deduct operational expenses such as travel to and from a property, hotel expenses, and part of food and beverage costs.
 Real estate seminars, conferences, conventions, and other educational events are also all potential deductions.
-Speak with a financial professional to learn more.
-Call 877-350-9416 to start the conversation.
+Reach out today to learn more.
+Call 682-518-9416 to start the conversation.

 4. Lower Capital Gains Tax Rate